bkarstens/gitignore_parser/README.md

 ## Attribution

-The implementation is based on https://github.com/mherrmann/gitignore_parser/ by Michael Herrmann.
+The API is based on https://github.com/mherrmann/gitignore_parser/ by Michael Herrmann.